 If Grade 3 or greater adverse reactions, or other intolerable adverse reactions occur, withhold ERLEADA.
 Consider permanent discontinuation of ERLEADA for Grade 3 or 4 cerebrovascular and ischemic cardiovascular events [see Special warnings and precautions for use (4.4.1)].
-Permanently discontinue ERLEADA for confirmed SCARs or for other Grade 4 skin reactions [see Special warnings and precautions for use (4.4.5) and Undesirable effects (4.8.1)].
+Permanently discontinue ERLEADA for severe ILD/pneumonitis or if no other potential causes of ILD/pneumonitis are identified, or confirmed SCARs, or for other Grade 4 skin reactions [see Special warnings and precautions for use (4.4.5, 4.4.6) and Undesirable effects (4.8.1)].
 For other adverse reactions, when symptoms improve to less than or equal to Grade 1 or original grade, resume ERLEADA at the same dose or a reduced dose (180 mg or 120 mg), if warranted.